svikashk/docs/help/account-structure.md

 ---
 layout: default
-nav_order: 1
+nav_order: 2
-has_children: false
-parent: Get Started
 title: How your Zepel account is structured
 desc: What are the building blocks of Zepel?
 Learn how accounts in Zepel are structured.
-permalink: help/get-started/account-structure/
+permalink: help/account-structure/
 ---
 # How your Zepel account is structured
 {: .no_toc }

-Zepel is structured into accounts, projects, lists, and actionable work items.
+Zepel is structured into accounts, projects, lists, work items, and boards.
 {: .fs-6 .fw-300 }

 ## IN THIS PAGE
 {: .no_toc .text-delta }